scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <img src="/assets/nail_bite.ico" width="30" height="30"> **  ACTIVE SCAM  **<img src="/assets/nail_bite.ico" width="30" height="30">

 *Sample: https://illinois.gov-jan.vip/pay*
-* There are currently 69 variations of the https://illinois.gov-{three_letters}.vip/pay that are all (as of 5/27/2025) live and operational.
+* As of 5/27/2025, there are currently 69 variations of the https://illinois.gov-{three_letters}.vip/pay that are all live and operational.
 * The sites utilize a phishing kit identical to the one discussed in this post.
 * The malicious domains remain hosted at Tencent Building, Kejizhongyi Avenue.
 * The phishing kit continues to rely on websockets and hardcoded private/public keys for collecting and receivinf data.